First Nigerian Republic

 The First Republic was the republican government of Nigeria between 1963 and 1966 governed by the first republican constitution.
 The country's government was based on a federal form of the Westminster system.
-The period between 1 October 1960, when the country gained its independence and 15 January 1966, when the first military coup d’état took place, is also generally referred to as the First Republic.
+The period between 1 October 1960, when the country gained its independence, and 15 January 1966, when the first military coup d’état took place, is also generally referred to as the First Republic.
 The first Republic of Nigeria was ruled by different leaders representing their regions as premiers in a federation during this period.
-Leaders include Ahmadu Bello Northern Nigeria 1959–1966, Obafemi Awolowo Western Nigeria 1959–1960, Samuel Akintola Western Nigeria 1960–1966, Michael Okpara Eastern Nigeria 1960–1966, and Dennis Osadebay Mid-Western Nigeria 1964–1966.

-Founded (1963)
+History

+Foundation

+The journey to independence began with some constitutional developments in Nigeria.
+These constitutional developments saw the country attaining self-rule in some quarters in 1957 and full independence on 1 October 1960.

-Although Nigeria gained independence from the United Kingdom on 1 October 1960, the nation retained the British monarch, Elizabeth II, as titular head of state until the adoption of a new constitution in 1963 declaring the nation a republic.
-The Westminster system of government was retained, and thus the President's powers were generally ceremonial.
+The Federation of Nigeria gained independence from the United Kingdom on 1 October 1960 as a Commonwealth realm, with the British monarch, Elizabeth II, being retained as head of state with the title Queen of Nigeria.
+A new constitution declaring the nation a republic within the Commonwealth of Nations was adopted in 1963.
+The Westminster system of government was retained, and thus the president's powers were generally ceremonial.